Building Cold Storage Facilities and Cold Storage Rooms Using Cool Room Panels

 A contractor outside of Lexington, Kentucky, was facing a reputation-ending problem.
 A meat packing facility he’d overseen constructing several months prior were failing.
-The insulated panel system he had chosen for the cold rooms were deficient, causing extreme moisture accumulation and extensive food damage.
+The insulated metal panel system he had chosen for the cold storage room were deficient, causing extreme moisture accumulation and extensive food damage.

 In just a few weeks, his client lost over 5,000 lbs. of choice, USDA grade beef, and almost $20,000 in unsellable inventory.
 They both needed solutions quickly.

 If you were faced with a career-shattering construction failure – would you call for a consultation?
 With our panel consultants, you have access to over 30 years of experience and over 10,000 completed cold rooms.

 Choosing the right cool room panel system, the right insulated metal panel supplier, and the right project team is crucial for constructing a successful cold storage facility.
 When it comes to low temperature applications for food processing, preservation, and distribution, an understanding of harsh environmental conditions is critical.
 Carefully designed cold storage insulation systems are a requirement for creating a space that performs.
 And as the Kentucky contractor quickly found out, not all panel systems are created equally.

 PermaTherm has delivered cold storage envelopes that perform for over 30 years.
 Our insulated metal panels are cost-effective and are field proven to withstand the harsh environments and uses of cold storage facilities.
 PermaTherm’s IMPs are customized for higher performance, capable of withstanding the extreme weather and operating environments within cold rooms.